The UK Dental Industry and Implications of a No-Deal Brexit

 Subsequently, there is no better time than now to review existing insurance portfolios within dental businesses across the UK, ensuring that should Brexit have a negative impact on recruitment or retention, businesses have a stringent plan in place to protect them from loss of revenue, profits, and general patient dissatisfaction.

 One method is Business Overheads insurance.
 Whether you have a full roster, or find your practice suffering with understaffing, Business Overheads Insurance is designed to cover the costs relating to unplanned sickness and accidents.
 This means you don't have to raid savings or pre-allocated funds to cover the costs of Locums, staff overtime or day-to-day overheads - avoiding a hit on your margins and freeing your budget for its intended purpose.

 Whether you are a sole-trader, or a multi-partner venture, our policies are tailored to your individual business needs.
-I'm happy to answer any questions you may have, and can support you to enhance the protection you have against unforeseen absences.
-Contact me on 01438 870718 or firstname.lastname@example.org.
+Our experts are happy to answer any questions you may have, and can support you to enhance the protection you have against unforeseen absences.
+Contact Anmol on 01438 870733 or email@example.com.

 [i] BDA (2018), ‘NHS Dentistry facing recruitment crisis’, https://bda.org/news-centre/press-releases/nhs-dentistry-facing-recruitment-crisis